 Electrical power and telecommunications bandwidth

-The fiber-optic cables of the Regional Scale Nodes, the cabled component of the NSF Ocean Observatories Initiative (OOI), will carry electrical power (up to 200 kW) and telecommunications bandwidth (up to 240 Gbits/sec) into the oceans to serve the needs of science, education, and humanity at large.
-With design and construction led by the University of Washington, the 900 kilometers of OOI cable will create a large-aperture natural laboratory for conducting a wide range of long-term and innovative experiments within the ocean volume using real-time control over the entire cabled system.
-The project's formal name is the Regional Scale Nodes, or RSN.
+The 900 km of fiber-optic cables of the Cabled Array, the cabled component of the NSF Ocean Observatories Initiative (OOI), carry electrical power (10 kW) and telecommunications bandwidth (10 Gbs) into the oceans to serve the needs of science, education, and humanity at large.
+With design and construction led by the University of Washington, 900 kilometers of OOI cable and seven Primary Nodes were installed 2011-2012 by L3 MariPro.Completed in 2014, this diverse array now hosts >100 cabled seafloor and water column instruments, six major seafloor sites, and six state-of-the-art moorings.
+In concert, this system comprises a large-aperture natural laboratory for conducting a wide range of long-term and innovative experiments within the ocean volume using real-time control over the entire cabled system.

-An overview of cabled ocean observatories is presented here in an April 2010 TED Lecture by John Delaney.
+An overview of cabled ocean observatories is presented here in an April 2010 TED Lecture by John Delaney, the visionary behind the project and for many years the PI and Director.

 Why the Northeast Pacific?